ParhamP/Autism_Treatment_Assistance/README.md

 ## Description

 Autism Treatment Assistance introduces an advanced tool that assists pyschologists and therapists effectively treat a common autism symptom that makes it difficult for autistic people to interpret emotions and to give prpoper facial expressions when confronted with different emotions.
+These emotions include: joy, sadness, fear, disgust, anger.

 ATA uses IBM Watson Tone Analyzer and Microsoft Emotion API to detect emotions in both speech and facial expressions of an autistic patient during a therapy session, and by comparing the two it will report to the therapist a detailed analysis and graphical representation of how the patient performed during the session and how in-sync the facial expressions were with correlation to the content of speech.